-- 5.22 The Appeal Scheme represents the efficient and effective use of land, insofar as: - The Appeal Scheme will fulfil the need for specialist housing accommodation for older people, within the local area and the borough of Epsom & Ewell; - The development contributes significantly to the LPA's five-year housing supply and the annual housing delivery target; - The Appeal Scheme will free up other sectors of the housing market by releasing much-needed family housing accommodation; - The Appeal Scheme reuses well-located and previously developed urban land; - The Appeal Scheme provides accommodation with care and the provision of community facilities which can create synergies with the retained hospital, through the provision of step down accommodation to ease bed blocking; - The new public realm, and in particular the new pedestrian movement route through the site, will improve the connection between the retained hospital and the Millennium Green and residential areas to the south of the site; and - The Appeal Scheme represents an efficient density, which is appropriate for the Appeal Site and location. - 5.23 The Appeal Scheme is considered to promote the objectives of the Council's "Optimising Housing Delivery" Plan (Appendix APP/3) dated May 2018, which sets out a new approach to optimising housing delivery, through optimising sites that are available, deliverable and developable.
-The Optimising Housing Delivery Plan confirms that it may "result in development proposals seeking to optimise the capacity of a proposal site by developing to a higher density (greater than 40 dwellings per ha) or exceed the maximum building height being considered positively," and that decision makers will apply this approach to development proposals. - 5.24 Notwithstanding the status of DM11 (being out of date by virtue of its inconsistency with the framework and with the LPA advising decision makers to give greater weight to other national and local policies in respect of the efficient use of land), policy DM11 does not set a maximum density, but rather it states that most new housing developments will not exceed 40 dwellings per hectare.
+- 5.22 The Appeal Scheme represents the efficient and effective use of land, insofar as: - The Appeal Scheme will fulfil the need for specialist housing accommodation for older people, within the local area and the borough of Epsom & Ewell; - The development contributes significantly to the LPA's five-year housing supply and the annual housing delivery target; - The Appeal Scheme will free up other sectors of the housing market by releasing much-needed family housing accommodation; - The Appeal Scheme reuses well-located and previously developed urban land; - The Appeal Scheme provides accommodation with care and the provision of community facilities which can create synergies with the retained hospital, through the provision of step down accommodation to ease bed blocking; - The new public realm, and in particular the new pedestrian movement route through the Appeal Site, will improve the connection between the retained hospital and the Millennium Green and residential areas to the south of the Appeal Site; and - The Appeal Scheme represents an efficient density, which is appropriate for the Appeal Site and location. - 5.23 The Appeal Scheme is considered to promote the objectives of the Council's "Optimising Housing Delivery" Plan (Appendix APP/3) dated May 2018, which sets out a new approach to housing delivery, through optimising sites that are available, deliverable and developable.
+The Optimising Housing Delivery Plan confirms that it may "result in development proposals seeking to optimise the capacity of a proposal site by developing to a higher density (greater than 40 dwellings per ha) or exceed the maximum building height being considered positively," and that decision makers will apply this approach to development proposals.

+- Policy DM11 should be afforded very little weight (being out of date by virtue of its inconsistency with the framework and with the LPA advising decision makers to give greater weight to other national and local policies in respect of the efficient use of land).
+Policy DM11 does not set a maximum density, but rather it states that most new housing developments will not exceed 40 dwellings per hectare.
 Policy DM11 provides for several exceptions where higher density developments could be accommodated, including where a site enjoys good access to services, facilities and amenities via existing public transport, walking and cycling networks, and where the surrounding townscape has sufficient capacity to accommodate developments of higher density.
-For the latter two reasons, the Appellant is of the opinion, as set out in the Planning Statement, that the higher density of the Appeal Scheme was enabled through the exceptions of policy DM11.

-- 5.25 It is noted further that the Committee Report confirmed that the Appeal Site "is considered a highly sustainable location", the Planning Committee did not disagree with this position.
-It is therefore considered to be common ground that the site enjoys good access by public transport, walking and cycling, to services, facilities and amenities. - 5.26 Paragraph 15.17 of the Committee Report confirms that the Appeal Scheme represents the efficient use of land insofar as the provision of larger units would not represent the efficient use of land.
+The Appellant is of the opinion that the Appeal Scheme is consistent with the density exceptions set out in Policy DM11, as set out in the Planning Statement, and the higher density of the Appeal Scheme is enabled through the exceptions of policy DM11. - 5.25 It is noted further that the Committee Report confirmed that the Appeal Site "is considered a highly sustainable location", the Planning Committee did not disagree with this position.
+It is therefore considered to be common ground that the Appeal Site enjoys good access by public transport, walking and cycling, to services, facilities and amenities.